How much bandwidth does Highlights use? Follow

-- While a teacher is viewing the Highlights' Current Screens tab, connected student devices send a screenshot when the student opens a new tab or closes a tab in their Chrome browser.
+- While a teacher views the Highlights' Current Screens tab, a connected student device sends a screenshot when the student opens a new tab or closes a tab in their Chrome browser.

 - If a student opens or closes multiple tabs in quick succession, a screenshot is sent after the final action.

 - When a student moves between existing tabs in Chrome, a new screenshot is not sent.

 - If Highlights is not in use, student devices will not send screenshots.